-Dynamic access mode is not available with Easy IP NGA.
+The dynamic access (so-called Flexible) mode is not available on Easy IP NGA.

 The Operator is responsible for disabling the end user's service and can intervene on its own Radius at any time by rejecting authentication requests sent by the TIM Proxy Radius (for the specific username it intends to block).
 It is neither envisaged nor is it possible for Telecom Italia's NAS to prevent access to the service, since the NAS is a network device that cannot be pinged or accessed from the outside.

 Traffic is transported with CoS 0 and with the same quality parameters applied for Bitstream NGA accesses (see Reference Offer, click here, in the paragraph "Traffic management mode - Classes of Service (CoS)).